This is a list of 10 European city breaks. City breaks or city escapes have become increasingly popular and there are many possible destinations.

 This article will provide you with links to Sandalsand’s city breaks over the last ten years.
 Some of them have been part of a longer road-trip in a region, but most have taken place over a long weekend.
 My 22 best descriptions are now presented with abstracts in two articles: “10 European city breaks” and “12 more European city breaks”.
 (2018 update: Another 10 European city breaks have been presented, bringing the total up to 32 cities.)

-Some cities are presented with more than one article.
+I present some cities with more than one article.

 Let me emphasize that the lists are sorted by city name, and that number 12 is not less interesting than number 2.
 I am not going to tire you with lists of 5 cheapest destinations or 5 most classy destinations, because prices vary, bargains flourish and the cities all have their advantages and disadvantages with respect to what there is to see and do.